 All amounts stated (whether orally or in writing) are exclusive of VAT, which will be added at the rate currently in force.

-- If you do not pay when required to
+8.6 If you do not pay when required to

 If you fail to make payment by the date or time we and you agree we may:

-- charge you interest (at Bank of England’s base interest rate plus 5%) on any outstanding amounts if those outstanding amounts remain unpaid for more than 45 days from the date of our invoice or when we asked you first to pay them; and/or
+8.6.1 charge you interest (at Bank of England’s base interest rate plus 8%) on any outstanding amounts if those outstanding amounts remain unpaid for more than 45 days from the date of our invoice or when we asked you first to pay them; and/or

-- if the amounts not paid represent more than 10% of the total value of the Services we are to perform for you and there remain some Services which we have not yet performed, then we may suspend performing the remaining Services until you make payment.
+8.6.2 if the amounts not paid represent more than 10% of the total value of the Services we are to perform for you and there remain some Services which we have not yet performed, then we may suspend performing the remaining Services until you make payment.

 You will not refuse to pay any amount owing to us where there is only a minor or inconsequential defect or error in the performance of the Services.
-You will be entitled only to refuse to pay no more than a proportionate amount of any amount due.
+You will be entitled only to refuse to pay no more than a proportionate amount of any amount due

-We will assume that all information, measurements and facts (Measurements) that you provide are accurate and true.
-We will not accept liability for any loss or damage caused where we reasonably perform our Services in reliance of these.
+10.2 We will not accept liability for any loss or damage caused where we reasonably perform our Services in reliance of these.

 11.1 We warrant that, for a period of 12 months from installation, the Goods shall:

-11.1.1 conform in all material respects to any sample, their description and to the Specification;
+11.1.1 conform in all material respects to any sample, their description and to the Specification.

-11.1.2 be free from material defects in design, material and workmanship;
+11.1.2 be free from material defects in design, material, and workmanship.

 11.1.3 if Goods, be of satisfactory quality within the meaning of the Sale of Goods Act 1979; and

-11.1.4 if Services, be supplied with reasonable care and skill within the meaning of the Supply of Goods and Services Act 1982, Part II, s 13;
+11.1.4 if Services, be supplied with reasonable care and skill within the meaning of the Supply of Goods and Services Act 1982, Part II, s 13.

-11.1.5 be fit for purpose and any purpose held out by us and as otherwise required to meet the your needs; and
+11.1.5 be fit for purpose and any purpose held out by us and as otherwise required to meet your needs; and

 11.1.6 any media on which the results of the Services are supplied shall be of satisfactory quality within the meaning of the Sale of Goods Act 1979.

-11.2 The 12 month warranty period may be extended on an annual basis by taking out one of our service contracts.
+11.2 The 12-month warranty period may be extended on an annual basis by taking out one of our service contracts.
 Contract

-11.3 You warrant that you have provided us with all relevant, full and accurate information as to your needs.
+11.3 You warrant that you have provided us with all relevant, full, and accurate information as to your needs.

 11.4 We shall, at our option, correct, repair, remedy, re-perform or refund the Goods that do not comply with clause 9, provided that you:

-11.4.1 give us written notification not later than 5 Business Days from installation in the case of defects discoverable by a physical inspection, or within a reasonable period of time from installation in the case of latent defects;
+11.4.1 give us written notification not later than 5 Business Days from installation in the case of defects discoverable by a physical inspection, or within a reasonable period of time from installation in the case of latent defects.

 11.4.2 such notice specifies that some or all of the Goods or Services do not comply with clause 9.1 and identifying in sufficient detail the nature and extent of the defects; and